Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/command_line_outline.md

 ## Monday, 9:00–11:30: Getting to know your OS: file and directory system

-[Address with windows users: why we used git bash and not cmd, the basics of cmd and why they need to know them, CRLF issues (may be something we should wait on, it's weirdly specific), and drive letters.]
 ### Operating system conventions

 ### File system hierarchy